laurentpayot/floweret/README.md

 )

 weeklyMax([1, 1, 2, 2, 5, 5, 1]) // 5
-weeklyMax([1, 1, 2, 2, 5, 5]) // Argument #1 should be of type ''array of 'Number'' and 'array of 7 elements'' instead of Array.
+weeklyMax([1, 1, 2, 2, 5, 5]) // TypeMismatch: Argument #1 should be of type ''array of 'Number'' and 'array of 7 elements'' instead of Array.
 ```

 * **:coffee:** `and` is a reserved CoffeeScript word.
 Use another identifier for imports in your CoffeeScript file: